Facts About Florida Automotive Accidents

 South Florida Counties Have the Highest Number of Accidents in the State

-South Florida holds the dubious honor of having its two largest counties – Miami-Dade and Broward – leading the way in total number of vehicle accidents in 2017, reports FHSMV.
+South Florida holds the dubious honor of having its two largest counties – Miami-Dade and Broward – leading the way in a total number of vehicle accidents in 2017, reports FHSMV.
 Palm Beach County also saw a lot of automobile accidents in 2017.

 Get Help from an Auto Accident Lawyer If You Were Hurt in a Wreck